Cart

 Blending healthy living with Japan’s ancient food culture, Yuwaeru is a restaurant and deli famous for its wholesome nekase-genmai rice, a type of cooked brown rice which is left to sit for a few days before being eaten.
 The restaurant bustles through lunch and dinner, while the adjacent grocery store stocks natural ingredients and kitchen essentials, including spices and classic Japanese snack food.
 The store opened to encourage people to live healthier, as nekase-genmai rice is packed with nutritional value, and they also offer cooking classes for learning to cook the rice at home and rice planting classes.

-Looking for somewhere to stay?
-Here’s a list of my favourite hotels in Kuramae.
+Here’s a list of my favourite hotels in Kuramae

 Getting Around